Minimax Rates for High-Dimensional Random Tessellation Forests: Discussion and Future Work

-Another set of questions concerns adaptive (data-dependent) random forests.
-STIT or Poisson hyperplane tessellations with a non-stationary intensity measure $\Lambda$ can yield inhomogeneous random partitions of space.
-The key open question is thus how to incorporate the data density $p_X$ (empirically or known) into $\Lambda$.
+A third research direction concerns using the theory of stochastic geometry to study random forests built from random tessellations where split locations depend on the data set.
+For example, we may consider STIT or Poisson hyperplane tessellations associated with a non-stationary intensity measure and somehow incorporate the given data set into this measure to improve the performance of this class of random forests.
 In the stochastic geometry literature, some non-stationary random tessellation models have been studied.
-Sections 11.3 and 11.4 in \cite{weil} collect results on non-stationary flat processes and Poisson hyperplane tessellations.
-Many of the results there appear in \cite{Schneider2003}, and \cite{Hoffman2007} studies intersection densities and a generalization of the associated zonoid for non-stationary Poisson hyperplane tessellations.
+Sections 11.3 and 11.4 in \cite{weil} collect results on non-stationary flat processes and Poisson hyperplane tessellations, many of which are due to \cite{Schneider2003}.
+Also of note is work by \cite{Hoffman2007} who studied a generalization of the associated zonoid for non-stationary Poisson hyperplane tessellations.